 - Keeping your hands clean by using an alcohol-based hand rub (preferred) or soap and water.

-The CDC offers three basic recommendations to protect yourself during the monkeypox outbreak:
+The CDC offers three basic recommendations to protect yourself during the mpox outbreak:

-- Avoid skin-to-skin contact with anyone who has a rash that looks like monkeypox.
-(Learn more about monkeypox and safe sex guidelines.)
+- Avoid skin-to-skin contact with anyone who has a rash that looks like mpox.
+(Learn more about mpox and safe sex guidelines.)

-- Avoid contact with clothing, blankets, eating utensils, cups and other items used by someone with monkeypox.
+- Avoid contact with clothing, blankets, eating utensils, cups and other items used by someone with mpox.

 - Wash your hands often.